AhmetZamanis/KaggleStoreSales/ReportPart1.md

   features in the second model.
 There are also small, barely significant partial autocorrelations after lag 2.

-A **stationary time series** is one free of trend and seasonality.
+A **stationary time series** is one free of trend and seasonality, also called **white noise**.
 Ideally, we’d want our residuals to be stationary to consider our modeling complete.
 We can test their stationarity with two statistical tests.
 First is the Kwiatkowski-Phillips-Schmidt-Shin test.

 ``` python
 # Import KPSS and ADF tests